dvemon/collisions/README.md

 # collisions

-simulating the movement and collision of circles in a confined space using basic physics and circle-circle collision theorem
+simulating the movement and collision of circles in a confined space using basic physics and circle-circle collision algorithm

 ### how to use
 interact with the program by holding down the mouse button to draw a circle\